Trump on defunding 1619 Project schools: ‘I’m not a believer in cancel culture’

 Conservatives cheered Mr. Trump’s decision to take on the 1619 Project, while Ms. Hannah-Jones accused him of being politically motivated.

 “Do those concerns about cancel culture and McCarthyism and censorship only apply to the left or do they apply to the POTUS threatening to investigate schools for teaching American journalism?
-Silence is deafening here,” she tweeted Sunday.
+Silence is deafening here,” she tweeted on Sunday.

 Sen. Ted Cruz, Texas Republican, replied that “you’re engaged in propaganda,” adding, “Calling out lies is not silence” and that the project is “filled with serious errors.”

 “Why should the false revisionist history not be used as the basis of K-12 education across the nation?
-Not because of ‘cancel culture,’ which you support,” Mr. Cruz tweeted.
+Not because of ‘cancel culture,’ which you support,” tweeted Mr. Cruz.
 “But because it is wrong & deliberately deceptive.”

-Mr. Trump linked the 1619 Project to the recent attacks by left-wing protesters on monuments and statues, as well as the recent recommendations by a D.C. working group to rename public parks and buildings honoring those with links to slavery or “systemic racism.”
+Mr. Trump linked the 1619 Project to the recent attacks by left-wing protesters on monuments and statues, as well as the recent recommendations by a D.C. working group to rename public parks and buildings in the nation’s capital honoring those with links to slavery or systemic racism.

-The report initially recommended renaming, removing or “contextualizing” eight federal monuments and statues, including the Washington Monument, but District officials removed those after pushback.
+The report recommended renaming, removing or “contextualizing” eight federal monuments and statues, including the Washington Monument and Jefferson Memorial, but D.C. officials removed those after pushback.

 Sign up for Daily Newsletters